QubesOS/qubes-doc/customization/fedora-minimal-template-customization.md

 > clearlooks-phenix-gtk2-theme clearlooks-phenix-gtk3-theme

-You can search for other themes using dnf search theme gtk
+You can search for other themes using `dnf search theme gtk`.

-You can check your currently installed theme packages (to eventually remove them) using rpm -qa | grep theme
+You can check your currently installed theme packages (to eventually remove them) using `rpm -qa | grep theme`.

 ### Tweaking theme and appearance